I used to be allergic to soap but I’m clean now.

 WITNESS: Are you kidding me?

-The Explanation of the Cartoon:
+The Explanation of Quantum Theory:

-To better understand the cartoon here is a technical explanation that may help.
-This is complicated but may prove helpful when you are at a party and run out of conversation.
+Quantum theory is complicated but may prove helpful when you are at a party and run out of conversation.
 If you are only interested in the jokes and cartoons and would rather not think about anything scientific, please skip to the next set of jokes.

 Schrodinger was a physicist who provided a thought experiment to describe a quantum mechanics theory developed by Albert Einstein, Boris Yakovlevich Podolsky, and Nathan Rosen in 1935.
 Schrodinger described a hypothetical cat that may be simultaneously both alive and dead.
 The cat is in a steel chamber along with a special device that may kill the cat, or not.
 After one hour of waiting, one can imagine that the cat still lives, but there is also an equal probability that the cat is also dead.
 That’s why the nurse had good news and bad news.